- 1. Why does UNC-Chapel Hill conduct background checks?

 - If a department has discretionary gift funds, then those funds may be used for background check fees.

 A driver’s license check is mandatory for individuals where driving is required to perform their duties, or who would be expected in performing their regular duties to be required to drive a University/State-owned vehicle.
-The hiring department answers the two driving related questions at the top of page 3 of the pre-employment background check form, and the candidate answers two questions in the middle of page 1 of the form.
+The hiring department’s designated representative answers the a driving-related question during the online background-check invitation process, and the candidate provides driver’s license information in the online background-check questionnaire via the candidate portal.